 Baby clothes for gifts, baby clothes for their own babies and toddlers, even clothing for future babies – visitors to Bangkok are able to find lovely quality clothes at a cheap price.

 Pratuman Market has several stalls selling baby clothes, many of which are manufactured for the international market, so are top quality.
 While the market is a wholesale market, you can still buy individual pieces or, if you buy two or more pieces at the same stall (can be completely different outfits and designs), you’ll see the prices fall by 25-30%.

 Pratunam Market is open every day from 9am to 8pm and is located behind the Amari Watergate Hotel in downtown Bangkok.
 Any taxi driver can easily take you there.

 Platinum Mall – Just down the street from Pratunam Market is Platinum Mall.
 This Bangkok mall concentrates on clothing and has several floors packed full of market stalls.
 Baby clothes are cheap, with various stalls selling outfits as cheap as 100 baht ($3.25).

 Chatuchak Weekend Market – Also known as JJ Market, Chatuchak Weekend Market is at the last northern stop on the Mo Chit sky train line.

-Central Department Stores – My favorite place to shop for baby clothes is at one of the Central Department stores in Bangkok.
-Their baby clothing department is just lovely, with baby and toddler outfits from Thailand as well as imported from America, the UK, Australia, China, Korea, and Japan.
+Central Department Stores – My favorite place to shop for baby clothes in Bangkok is at one of the Central Department stores.
+Their baby clothing department is lovely, with baby and toddler outfits from Thailand, as well as imported clothing from America, the UK, Australia, China, Korea, and Japan.

-Central Department Stores are all over Bangkok, with my favorite baby clothing departments at the Central Ladprao and Central Chidlom branches.
+Central Department Stores are all over Bangkok, with my favorite baby clothing departments being at the Central Ladprao and Central Chidlom branches.

-In the last few years though, more Thai parents are traveling overseas in the winter and sometimes need warm clothing for their babies.
-So, at many baby clothing shops, you’ll now find thick winter clothing for baby too.
+In the last few years though, more Thai parents are traveling overseas in the winter and need warm clothing for their babies.
+So, at many baby clothing shops in Bangkok, you will now find thick winter clothing too.